 Both protein and fat are essential nutrients … that means your dog will literally die without a steady supply.
 But carbohydrates aren’t essential … your dog will do just fine without them.

-This doesn’t mean some carbohydrates aren’t valuable.
+This doesn’t mean some carbohydrates aren’t quality ingredients.
 Some forms of carbohydrate can boost your dog’s immune system and reduce his risk of cancer and other diseases.
 But not all carbohydrates carry this benefit … and we’ll circle back to that in a bit.

 The foundation of your dog’s raw diet is proteins and fat.
 This makes up most of his meal.
 It’s as simple as buying ground meat or chunks and putting them in your dog’s bowl.
 But balance is important.